 Frail elderly residents with Type 2 diabetes represent 27% of the population at the Veterans Memorial Lodge.
 Residents with diabetes experience higher rates of infection, functional disability, co-existing illnesses and premature death than residents without diabetes.

 General Practice physicians are a very important part of the care team at the Veterans Memorial Lodge.
 In recent years, however, fewer physicians have been available to provide medical care to residents admitted to Victoria residential care facilities.

 In January 2011, Broadmead Care amalgamated with the Nigel Services for Adults with Disabilities Society following a two-year management agreement with the society.
 The consolidation allowed the integration of some administrative, clinical and support services.
 The resulting cost savings are used for improving services for residents at both the Veterans Memorial Lodge and at the Nigel Program.

 Urinary Infection Assessment

 Urinary tract infections are the most common type of infection for residents of residential care facilities and the most common reason for the use of antibiotics in such facilities.
 However, it can be challenging to determine when treatment is required and inappropriate use of medicine may adversely affect health outcomes while the overuse of medicine can lead to antibiotic resistance.

 Broadmead Care residents have multiple medical conditions.
-It’s not unusual, for example, for a resident of the Veterans Memorial Lodge at Broadmead to have as many as 25 medical problems.
+It’s not unusual, for example, for a resident of the Veterans Memorial Lodge to have as many as 25 medical problems.
 These multiple chronic conditions must be managed concurrently, making it imperative to closely monitor treatment for adverse effects, drug interactions, and/or inappropriate dosing.